Shaswat-G/DSA/Sorting/notes.md

 - Useful when minimizing swaps is important.
 - After k passes, the first k elements are the k smallest, sorted.

+### Selection Sort Implementation Details

+#### Algorithm Steps

+1. Start with the first element as the minimum.
+2. Scan the unsorted portion to find the smallest element.
+3. Swap the smallest element with the first unsorted element.
+4. Move the boundary of the sorted portion one step forward.
+5. Repeat until the array is sorted.

+#### Purpose of Loops

+- **Outer loop:** Marks the boundary between sorted and unsorted portions (from 0 to n-2).
+- **Inner loop:** Scans the unsorted portion to find the minimum element.

+#### Indices and Termination

+- The outer loop index marks the current position to fill with the minimum.
+- The inner loop index scans from `count+1` to the end.
+- After each pass, the sorted portion grows by one.

+#### Edge Cases

+- Works for arrays of any size.
+- Not stable: swapping can change the order of equal elements.
+- Not adaptive: always scans the entire unsorted portion.

+#### Key Idea / Philosophy

+- Minimizes the number of swaps (at most n-1).
+- Simple and in-place.
+- Useful when swap cost is high.
+- After k passes, the first k elements are the k smallest, sorted.

+---

 ## Quick Sort

 Quick Sort is a divide-and-conquer algorithm that sorts an array by selecting a "pivot" element and partitioning the other elements into two sub-arrays, according to whether they are less than or greater than the pivot.
 The sub-arrays are then sorted recursively.